 Natchitoches Pecans LLC is a family owned and operated pecan orchard where duties are shared in bringing the crop to market, from scouting insects, fertilizing, pruning, and minding the store each Fall.
-Mark Swanson sees to the everyday operations while his wife Julie takes care of Little Eva's Pecan Store and the mail order business.
-Mothers, brothers, sisters, nieces, and nephews all help wherever needed.
+Mark Swanson sees to the every day operations of the pecan orchard while his wife Julie takes care of the mail order business.
+Susan Vallee, Julie's sister, manages Little Eva's Pecan Store.
+Other family members help wherever needed.

 Our story began in in 1986 when a portion of Little Eva Plantation was put up for sale.
 Our family had been in agriculture all of their lives - cotton and cattle farming.
 A pecan orchard was a type of farming so yea it should not be any big deal to just add pecan farming to our menu.
 So we purchased 465 acres of Little Eva and incorporated on October 12, 1987.
 What an adventure we have been on!!
 As they say the best lessons are the ones that you pay for yourself!!!